srand/jolt/docs/plugins.rst

   to evict artifacts more aggressively from the local cache.
 Artifacts will still be available on the server if needed.

-The Artifactory plugin is enabled by adding an ``[artifactory]`` section in the Jolt configuration.
+The HTTP plugin is enabled by adding an ``[http]`` section in the Jolt configuration.

 These configuration keys exist:

 * ``download`` -
   Boolean.
-Allow/disallow artifacts to be downloaded from Artifactory.
+Allow/disallow artifacts to be downloaded from the HTTP server.
   Defaults to ``true``.

-* ``repository`` -
-  Name of the Artifactory repository where artifacts should be stored.
-  Defaults to ``jolt``.
-Note that only generic repositories are supported.

 * ``upload`` -
   Boolean.
-Allow/disallow artifacts to be uploaded to Artifactory.
+Allow/disallow artifacts to be uploaded to the HTTP server.
   Defaults to ``true``.

 * ``uri`` -
-  URL to the Artifactory server.
+  URL to the HTTP server.

+* ``keyring.service`` -
+  Keyring service identifier.
+Currently, only basic authentication is supported.
+Authentication is disabled if left unset.

 * ``keyring.username`` -
-  Username to use when authenticating with Artifactory.
+  Username to use when authenticating with the HTTP server.

 * ``keyring.password`` -
-  Password to use when authenticating with Artifactory.
+  Password to use when authenticating with the HTTP server.
 Should normally never need to be set in the configuration file.
 By default, Jolt asks for the password when needed and stores it in a keyring for future use.

-* ``keyring.service`` -
-  Keyring service identifier.
-Authentication is disabled if left unset.

 Autoweight